WindRiver-Labs/wr-installer/installer.md

 later installs, you can specific the ks file by either of the following 3 ways:
 - Set KICKSTART_FILE in the conf file (e.g.: local.conf)
-- Put it to <installer-target-build>/anaconda-ks.cfg
+- Put it as <installer-target-build>/anaconda-ks.cfg
-- Put it to <installer-build>/anaconda-ks.cfg
+- Put it as <installer-build>/anaconda-ks.cfg

 Then the build will take it and start the kickstart installs by default when you start the target.